BasicComputation/x64-lecture/A02 - Overview of a computer.md

-# Basic overview of a computer (64 bit)
+# Overview of a computer
-The CPU (Central Processing Unit), is connected to graphics card, harddisc controller, USB controller, others, and of course main memory, called RAM (Random Access Memory). <br>
+The CPU (Central Processing Unit), is connected to the graphics card, harddisc controller, USB controller, others, and of course main memory, called RAM (Random Access Memory). <br>

 The CPU is connected to the other parts via a data bus (64 bit), address bus (might be 48 bit), and a control bus. <br>
 *(a bit holds the value 0 or 1, that is voltage off or on in a wire or memory cell.
 Several bits are processed in parallel in a computer)*